Vasai-Virar Municipal Corporation Marathon

+Since its inception in 2011, the event has grown in scale and reputation, regularly drawing over 20,000 participants and gaining media coverage in national sports publications.

 Events

 Full Marathon

 The Full Marathon (42.195 km) starts from Viva College (Virar, West) and also finishes at Viva College.
 Free transport facilities are available from Virar railway station for all Full Marathon participants.

 Half Marathon

 The Half Marathon (21.097 km) starts from outside the Vasai Tahsildar Office, Opp.
 Vasai Court, Vasai Village will finishes at Viva College.
 Free Transport facilities to the start point is available from outside Vasai Road railway station.

 Open Run

 The Open Run (11km & 5km) Starts from Viva College (Virar West) and also finishes at Viva College.